syncfusion-content/asp.netmvc-docs/aspnetmvc/Rating/Appearance-and-Styling.md

 The following code example is used to render the Rating control with customized style.

 Add the following HTML to render the Rating with customized style.
-In this, hovering behaviors, tooltip position and display have been customized by using custom css class.
+In this, hovering behaviors, tooltip position and display have been customized by using custom CSS class.

 {% highlight CSHTML %}